AxdeKlerk/Praise-The-Loud/Debugging.md

   - **Lesson Learned:** I learned that it’s important to test my code thoroughly, even if it seems to work.
 I also learned that it’s important to understand the logic of my code and how it interacts with the DOM, and that JavaScript can’t find or interact with HTML elements unless the page is fully loaded first.

+  - **Bug:** The delete confirmation popup stopped appearing when I clicked the “Delete Profile” button.
+This happened after I moved my static files to a global directory.
+There were no errors in the Django server output, so I initially assumed the problem was with the JavaScript logic itself.

+  - **Fix:**  I reviewed my base.html template and found that I hadn’t updated the path to the JS file after moving it.
+I had been using a hardcoded path like /static/js/script.js, but Django wasn’t recognizing it.
+I replaced it with the correct {% static %} tag:

+    <script src="{% static 'js/script.js' %}"></script>

+  - **Leason Learned:** If JavaScript code isn’t running, always verify whether the script is actually being loaded by checking the console.
+A console.log() at the top of the file is a quick way to test this.
+Also, whenever static file paths are changed or files are moved, it's important to update all related template references using {% static %} rather than hardcoded paths, especially when working within Django.

 ### 8.3 Runtime Errors

 - **Bug:** Runtime error when trying to migrate the database.
   Django's migration history didn’t match the actual state of the database.
 It tried to create a table that already existed after I had added the fields 'location' and 'website' to the profile model and change the field's name from 'highlight' to 'title'.
-I got the following error message: psycopg2.errors.DuplicateTable: relation "gig_reviews_gigreview" already exists psycopg2.errors.UndefinedColumn: column "highlight" does not exist
+I got the following error message:

+  psycopg2.errors.DuplicateTable: relation "gig_reviews_gigreview" already exists
+  psycopg2.errors.UndefinedColumn: column "highlight" does not exist